 For the past year, I have battled horrible leg pain and general overall body aches.
 Not much relieves my pain other than knocking myself out at bedtime with a dose of Flexeril.
 But I can’t live life in a drugged stupor, so during the day, I have to suck it up and live with it.

 I read about American Shaman hemp CBD oil in a Facebook group and decided to try it.
 When I received my oil, I used it sublingually every 6-8 hours.
 I was surprised by what happened over the next 24 hours.
 After my third dose of CBD oil, I noticed the pain in my lower extremities was greatly reduced.
-I continued putting the drops under my tongue for the next week until my sample bottle was empty, and as I did so, it relieved the majority of my pain.
+I continued putting the drops under my tongue for the next week until my sample bottle was empty, and as I did so, it relieved a lot of my pain.
 I have other fibro friends who report similar results.

 Hemp CBD oil is not cheap, and I felt that I could find a better value through another online retailer.
 I ordered a second, much larger bottle for about the same price of my first one, thinking I was being a smart shopper.

 That was a big mistake.

 The new product required me to take a much larger dose, and even then, it didn’t relieve my pain.
 I have no way of knowing, of course, but I doubt there was very much CBD in that particular product.
 I ended up tossing the bottle in the garbage. $40+ wasted.